bkesterbyld/fabulous-oregano/content/pages/pricing.md

           bitdomain(s).

       - question: Can I get my data out?
-        answer: >+
+        answer: >
-          We put your bit domain at the cloud provider (AWS, Azure, Digital Ocean) of choice and you have full download and API access to your data.
-At most providers, there is no egress charges for you to have your own DB instance at that particular data center.
+          We put your bit domain at a cloud provider (AWS, Azure, Digital Ocean) you choose where you have full download and API access to your data.
+          At most providers, there is no egress charges for you to transfer to an owned DB instance at that particular data center.
 So you can get your data out, generally, at no incremental cost to you.
+And if you need to spin down data sharing for a long period, you can export your data models and data into a format that can be re-uploaded into bitdomain when you want to come back.

-We are also planning an on prem option where you can setup a master bitdomain in your own data center, and then replicate data sets out to through bitdomain's public cloud network.
+          We are also planning an on prem option where you can setup a master bitdomain in your own data center, and then replicate data sets out to bitdomain's public cloud network.
     subtitle: Let us know if you have more at help@bitdomain.dev
 seo:
   title: Pricing